jpickup/mvoc-event-fields/README.md

-# mvoc-event-distance
+# mvoc-event-fields
-Custom distance field for the Events Calendar
+Custom fields for the Events Calendar